The Microsoft 365 Security Landscape in 2026

 Identity Protection: The Foundation of Zero Trust

-Identity is the new perimeter.
-In a zero trust architecture, every access request is verified regardless of network location.
-Microsoft 365 identity protection starts with Entra ID (formerly Azure AD) and builds through conditional access, MFA, and risk-based policies.
+Identity is now the new perimeter.
+In a zero trust architecture, every access request is verified, no matter where it comes from.
+Microsoft 365 identity protection begins with Entra ID (formerly Azure AD).
+It consists of these key components:

 Multi-Factor Authentication: Beyond the Basics